geirmyk/No-OrgNr/README.md

 [![CPAN version](https://badge.fury.io/pl/No-OrgNr.svg)](https://badge.fury.io/pl/No-OrgNr)

 Organizations in Norway have a 9-digit number for identification.
-This module contains utility functions for Norwegian organizations' ID numbers.
+This module contains utility functions for these ID numbers.

 INSTALLATION